 Clean the Affected Area

-Apply your cleaning solution and give it some time to soak.
+Apply your cleaning solution and give it some time to soak into your tile and grout.
 Apply pastes with an old toothbrush or a knife.
 For liquid solutions, on the other hand, spray generously.

 Let the cleaner soak for some 20 minutes.
 During that time, it will penetrate the mold and attack every part of it, including the roots.
 This will prevent the black mold from reappearing.